 The latest official version of the biom-format project is 2.0.1 and of the BIOM file format is 2.0.
 Details on the file format can be found here.

 To install the biom-format project, you can download the latest version here, or work with the development version.
 Generally we recommend working with the release version as it will be more stable, but if you want access to the latest features (and can tolerate some instability) you should work with the development version.

 The easiest way to install the latest version of the biom-format project and its required dependencies is via pip:

 If you decided not to install biom-format using pip, it is also possible to manually install the latest release.
 We’ll illustrate the install process in the $HOME/code directory.
 You can either work in this directory on your system (creating it, if necessary, by running mkdir $HOME/code) or replace all occurrences of $HOME/code in the following instructions with your working directory.
+Please note that numpy must be in your installed prior to installing biom-format.
 Change to this directory to start the install process:

 Download the latest release, which can be found here.
 After downloading, unpack and install (note: x.y.z refers to the downloaded version):